Check-Agnosia based Post-Processor for Message-Passing Decoding of Quantum LDPC Codes

 \section{Conclusions}

 This work introduced the check-agnosia algorithm, a new post-processing method improving on the syndrome-inactivation algorithm from a hardware-oriented viewpoint.
 Interestingly, although in the general case brute-forcing a small linear system may still be needed, for a large class of qLDPC codes the check-agnosia post-processing relies only on MP decoding, eliminating the need for any system solver.
 The proposed solution is flexible and it allows devising different hardware architectures, in order to meet the latency or the power constraints of the quantum system.
-The analysis carried out in the document, along with the hardware implementation results for MP decoders (our own implementation on an FPGA board, or results extrapolated from state of the art ASIC implementations), showed that our solution can meet latency constraints of a wide range of quantum technologies, while providing state of the art error-correction performance, with hardware-accurate, finite-precision arithmetic.
+The analysis carried out in the document, along with the hardware implementation results for MP decoders (our own implementation on an FPGA board, or results extrapolated from state-of-the-art ASIC implementations), showed that our solution can meet latency constraints of a wide range of quantum technologies, while providing state of the art error-correction performance, with hardware-accurate, finite-precision arithmetic.
 To the best of our knowledge, there is no prior work on the hardware architecture and implementation of a post-processing enhanced MP decoder for qLDPC codes.
 An interesting open question going forward would be to look at space-time decoding and see if the underlying graph structure lends itself well to the use of the check-Agnosia post-processing without system-solving.